-- □ Full-time Employment: Regular full-time employees are those who have been hired with the understanding that they are to work a 40 hour work week. - □ Part-time Employment: Regular part-time employees are those who have been hired with the understanding that they are to work less than 40 hours per workweek.
-A part-time employee may occasionally work 40 hours per week based on the Town's needs. - □ Temporary Full-time Employment: Temporary full-time employees are those who work 40 hours per workweek for a defined period of time typically not to exceed six months or 130 working days of continuous service. - Temporary Part-time Employment: Temporary part-time employees are those who work less than 40 hours per work week for a defined period of time typically not to exceed six months or 130 working days of continuous service.

-- □ Seasonal Employment: Seasonal employees are those who work for a defined period of time, completion of a project, or work of a seasonal nature typically not to exceed six months or 26 weeks of continuous service. - □ Contract Employment: Contract employees are those whose employment relationship, compensation, benefits, and terms of employment are defined by an employment agreement.
+- □ Full-time Employment: Regular full-time employees are those who have been hired with the understanding that they are to work a 40-shour work week or 80-shour pay period. - ☐ Part-time Employment: Regular part-time employees are those who have been hired with the understanding that they are to work less than 40 hours per workweek.
+A part-time employee may occasionally work 40 hours per week or more based on the Town's needs. - ☐ Temporary Full-time Employment: Temporary full-time employees are those who work 40 hours per work week or 80 hours per pay period for a defined period of time typically not to exceed six months or 130 working days of continuous service. - ☐ Temporary Part-time Employment: Temporary part-time employees are those who work less than 40 hours per work week for a defined period of time typically not to exceed six months or 130 working days of continuous service. - Seasonal Employment: Seasonal employees are those who work for a defined period of time, completion of a project, or work of a seasonal nature typically not to exceed six months or 26 weeks of continuous service. - ☐ Contract Employment: Contract employees are those whose employment relationship, compensation, benefits, and terms of employment are defined by an employment agreement.
 Employment contracts may only be authorized by the Board of Trustees.